mirkosalaris/lorenzoIlMagnifico/UML/LorenzoIlMagnifico/note.md

 		this apply effects on things not related to single players (like turnOrder)

+## Scorer
+> has methods to calculate the final scoring of players
+    +calculate(board):
+        check for every player his resources etc...
+        Return pairs of player-total points

 # Model package
 > contains the data.
 The main class is "Board" which contains a reference to